 Hi.
 I’m Mike, otherwise known as Askdoc.
 Some of you may already know my story.
 For those who don’t, well, I am a very old IMG, graduated way back in 1989.
 I took the USMLE Step 1 in April, 2006 and scored a 99/256 and USMLE Step 2 CK in November, 2006 and scored a 99/258.
 Subsequently I took USMLE Step 2 CS in March, 2007 and passed.
 Lastly I took USMLE Step 3 in August, 2007 and scored a 90/219.
+This is my advice for the old IMG taking the USMLE.

 I know what it is like to be an old IMG, about to take the plunge into this challenging exam called the USMLE.
 I know about all the naysayers, who say that you are too old.
 Even if you pass, how can you match with a low score?
 I know about the anxiety, the fear of not being able to make the grade and to fail.
 I know all about the pressure, from family and friends.